kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

 /* Retrieves current temperature. */
 static int32_t get_temperature_sample(void)
 {
-    /* For sake of example random data is used */ return rand() % 10 + 25;
+    /* For the sake of example, random data is used */ return rand() % 10 + 25;
 }